March 6, 2025

 How has Israel ensured that humanitarian aid reaches civilians?

 Israel and Egypt have maintained strict blockades over Gaza to prevent the smuggling of weapons and monitor the misuse of materials by terror groups.
 Goods are transferred through specific border crossings, and shipments are closely inspected for security purposes.
-Still, Israeli security has reported some portion of the aid end up in Hamas’ hands to be distributed according to their priorities.
+Still, Israeli security has reported some portion of the aid ends up in Hamas’ hands to be distributed according to their priorities.

-Since October 21, Israel has facilitated the entry of humanitarian aid into the Gaza Strip through the Rafah crossing between Egypt and the Gaza Strip.
+Since October 21, 2023, Israel has facilitated the entry of humanitarian aid into the Gaza Strip through the Rafah crossing between Egypt and the Gaza Strip.
 Every day, the IDF announces pauses in fighting and opens humanitarian corridors for the transfer of aid.

+Additionally, Israel also opened up another new route into northern Gaza known as Crossing 96, a new gateway into the enclave set up next to Kibbutz Be'eri.
 After dozens of Palestinians were reportedly killed in a stampede as crowds descended on humanitarian aid trucks driven by Egyptians and Gazans, and Israeli soldiers in Gaza City, Israel helped the U.S. and other allies facilitate air-drops at different hours and locations.

 Meanwhile, as vital infrastructure is being repaired, some 21 bakeries inside Gaza have been providing over 2 million bread loafs, rolls, and pita breads daily for the local population.